kyle8214/kyle8214.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm currently a sophomore student in statistics at the University of Science and Technology of China.
-Before that, I was graduated from the Affiliated High School of Shanxi University and went to the School of the gifted young of USTC in 2022.9.
+Before that, I was graduated from the Affiliated High School of Shanxi University and was admitted to the School of the gifted young of USTC in 2022.9.

 I may share something about my daily life and study.